SumanthChary/legaldocscanai/capacitor-setup-guide.md

 ## What is Capacitor?
 Capacitor is a cross-platform native runtime that makes it easy to build web apps that run natively on iOS, Android, and Progressive Web Apps with full access to native device features.

-## Step-by-Step Setup for Your Legal Doc Scan AI App
+## Step-by-Step Setup for Your LegalDeep AI App

 ### 1. Install Capacitor Dependencies
 ```bash